-1. Click on Search box beside and type “Control panel“.
+1. Click on Windows icon and type “Control panel“.

-3. In Control Panel window, on the right hand side, click on the drop-down beside ‘View by:‘.
+3. In the Control Panel window, click on the drop-down of the option ‘View by:‘.

 5. Now, scroll down, find and then click on “Mail (Microsoft Outlook 2016) (32-bit)” to modify Email setup.

-6. In Mail Setup window, click on “Show Profiles“.
+6. In the Mail Setup window, click on “Show Profiles“.

-7. Select “Outlook” profile and then click on “Remove” to remove it from your computer.
+7. Select the “Outlook” profile and then click on “Remove” to remove it from your computer.

 8. Now, click on “Yes” to remove your profile.